-As one of tennis’ Grand Slam events, it is a must-watch for tennis fans.
-It runs from Sunday, May 22, 2022 through Sun, Jun 5, 2022.
+As one of the Grand Slam events, the French Open is a must-watch for tennis fans.
+It runs through Sun, Jun 11, 2023.
 Read on to learn everything you need to know to enjoy the whole event without a cable or satellite contract.

 In a hurry?
 If you want full coverage of the French Open, you really need to have both NBC and the Tennis Channel.
 These services provide them: